The Department of Integrative Biology offers two certificates for undergraduate students.

 For more information, please refer to the Biotechnology certificate handout .

 How to Obtain a Biotechnology Certificate

-The Biotechnology certificate is not a degree and not a program that requires admission.
+In order to declare intent to pursue the Biotechnology Certificate, you should contact the faculty advisor (see below).
 In order to earn a certificate, students are required to complete 17-20 credits from the required course list.
-Students must also make sure that they meet the prerequisites for each course.
-Students may earn the certificate while working on their Bachelor’s degree, or the courses may be taken through non‐degree admission.
+Students must have the prerequisites for each required course.
+Most students earn the certificate while working on their Bachelor’s Degree; alternatively, the courses may be taken through non‐degree admission.
 All CU Denver admissions questions should be directed to the Admissions office .